AndysonDK/Swift-Video-Editor/README.md

 ### How to run

-From inside of the src directory run the following comamnd if you are using Linux to compile the main.c file to webassembly with some JavaScript "glue" code
+From inside of the src directory run the following command if you are using Linux to compile the main.c file to webassembly with some JavaScript "glue" code

 `emcc -O2 ../src/main.c -o main.js`